 How to Stop Stool Eating in Dogs

-Stool eating, or coprophagy, is something that none of us want to think about.
-It’s disgusting!
-Unfortunately, many dogs eat poop at some point, so it’s important to know what causes stool eating and how to discourage the habit.
+Stool eating, also known as coprophagia or coprophagy, is something that none of us want to think about.
+It's disgusting and frustrating when you see your dog eating poop.
+Unfortunately, many dogs eat poop at some point.
+In fact, it's estimated that 24% of dogs have been observed eating feces at least once.
+To stop your dog from eating poop, it's important to know what causes stool eating and how to discourage the habit.
+The first question to address is, "Why do dogs eat poop?"
 Stool eating can be caused by a number of different factors, including natural instinct, behavioral problems, stress, digestive/nutritional issues, or health conditions.

 Dogs may start eating poop because of natural instinct.
 In fact, stool eating is quite normal for momma dogs and their puppies.
 Momma dogs will eat their puppies’ poop to keep the area clean and to protect her puppies from predators.
 This is all a part of natural instinct.
 Because of natural behavior and curiosity, puppies will also start eating their own poop.
 Puppies are eager to explore the world around them and put everything in their mouths.